tonmoy-khanal/Chennai_House_Price_Prediction_/README.md

 # Comparing R^2 Value and Crossing Validation Score
 After Comparing R^2 Value and Crossing Validation Score We get our model which analyse to find the important factors that contribute towards the price.
 And also it gives a forecast range (range of permissible values) rather than a single estimate as it will help the customers to negotiate.

+## The data set has been uploaded in Repository